-An electronic health record is maintained for each student and contains information as provided regarding medical conditions, medications, and allergies, as well as, health insurance and immunization information.
+An electronic health record is maintained for each student and contains information as provided regarding medical conditions, medications, and allergies, as well as, immunization information.
 Parents are responsible for immediately informing the preschool program of changes to their child's health record or other medical information.